 Certified mohel and board-certified pediatrician performing traditional, personalized and enriching brit milah ceremonies.
 Inclusive of all affiliations.
 Pain control/local anesthetic used.

 In partnership with the Sprout initiative of Jewish Federation of the East Bay, the Brit Shalom Families Project offers support and guidance to families opting out of circumcision.

 Practicing Bay Area urologist/hand surgeon; husband/wife mohelim team, trained and certified by Hebrew Union College; performing personalized, spiritually enlightening brit milah and hatafat dam brit (for previously circumcised converts) since 1991.

-the Sabbath to give the newborn her Hebrew name.
+The birth of a baby girl is traditionally marked in the synagogue when her father or parents are called to the Torah on the Sabbath to give the newborn her Hebrew name.
 The past decade has seen the development of various naming ceremonies for girls.
 In fact, there is a growing liturgy around the brit bat, and various alternative rituals have been proposed.
 This ritual is frequently performed on the eighth day of a baby girl’s life.